I wanted to share with you all the details about our home office organization and how to hide computer cords for a clean look!

 You know I love to have a few accessories in my spaces, but it just wasn’t working with the old layout.
 We found ourselves needing the desk space and open surfaces for items we needed at hand, and I started to get frustrated with the way it looked.
 But, with all that said, after having assessed our needs and understanding how our ‘office for two’ needed to work, I think we’ve delivered exactly what we were looking for.

 The bookshelves essentially became taller versions of what we already had in place.
 We’re using the lower levels as “drawers” with these baskets (we have the 12×12’s).
-Basically all the functional, necessary office items are out of sight but within easy reach and I still have some space to add some decor and make the room not feel so one-dimensional.
+Basically all the functional, necessary office items are out of sight but within easy reach.
+Plus, I still have some space to add some decor and make the room not feel so one-dimensional.

-I’m absolutely loving the linen and gold office supplies (magazine holder, paper file box, and tray) that I got from Target recently.
+I’m absolutely loving the linen and gold office supplies that I bought from Target recently.
 They were pretty affordable but look much more high-end.
 The tassels on the paper file boxes are amazing and such a cute detail!
 The magazine holders are perfect for storing the magazines, catalogs and books that I flip through more than once.
 So much more effective than the basket I just stacked them all in previously.

 Kurtis needed a bit less storage on his side.
 We kept the mail sorter and printer/scanner on his side.
 The basket holds envelopes, our stapler, hole puncher, tape, etc. The white drawers hold our printer paper in one drawer and colored paper, cardstock and photo paper in the other drawer.
 His side was a lot more fun to style since it didn’t require much storage 😉